 Thirty days later, conduct another organizational checkup to see the progress you’ve made and identify areas for additional improvement.
 When you’re just getting started, monthly checkups are a good idea.
 They only take a few minutes, and your action steps will be fewer and fewer.
 Over time, you could do them less frequently; however, we still suggest doing them regularly.

 Is it time for an organizational checkup for your dental practice?

 If you haven’t given your practice a checkup in a while, take a few minutes to rank each part of your practice on a scale of one to five.
 Measure your systems, team unity, practice vision, systems and processes, accountability structure, organizational goals, and more.
 Then take action and assess again thirty days later to measure the first month of continuous growth for your practice.

 If you haven’t given your practice a checkup, it’s time to get started on a path to continuous growth.
-If you want help, visit our Leadership Track inside Dental Profit Academy.
-There you’ll find the exact training we give our Inner Circle Mastermind members, including a lesson on organizational checkups.
+If you want help, check out the team of expert coaches, training, and resources we offer in our signature Delivering WOW Platinum Mastermind Program.

 You can also join my free Dental Marketing and Profits Facebook group, where thousands of dentists and I help each other build better practices.